-hreflang tells search engines which language and region each version of a page targets.
-It's powerful — and the most error-prone area in technical SEO, because it demands strict reciprocity and accuracy.
-Here's every rule, and every way it breaks.
+Hreflang tags tell search engines which language and region each version of a page targets.
+They're powerful, and the most error-prone area in technical SEO, because they demand strict reciprocity and accuracy.
+Here's every rule, and every way they break.

 Each rule below maps to a real hreflang check.
 Break one and the cluster can fail.